-The book describes what the literature and our data showed about the dilemmas of integrating work and personal life and addresses what employees, their organizations, families, and our society can do to develop creative means for handling these challenges.
+Well ahead of its time, Allies or Enemies? brings to life what the academic literature and our evidence showed about the dilemmas of integrating work and personal life and addresses what employees, their organizations, families, and our society can do to develop creative means for handling these challenges.

 This highly readable, research-based story about modern lives and careers found:

 “… provides a clearly written and often insightful discussion of how work and family shape one another and the factors that influence their interaction”

 2002.
 Book review.
 Administrative Science Quarterly, June, 358-364.

 2002.
 Making work your family’s ally.
 APA Monitor, July/August.

 2002.
 Creative destruction, family style.
 The Intercollegiate Review, Spring.

 2001.
 Book Review.
 Academy of Management Executive, May, 139-141.

 2000.
 This Year’s Picks on Work , Family, Advice, and Self Help.
 Wall Street Journal, December.

 2000.
 Body and soul.
 Author interview about Work and Family — Allies or Enemies?
 Human Resource Executive, November